chibipanda/docs/owners_manual.md

 - Send flower for well-wishing. they are declaration of dislike
 - Joke about bugs or invite to rural fields
 - Expose to silence, darkness, or heat
 - Use slang/filler in conversation, or overly metaphorical/allegorical/euphemistic language

 ---

+## 👻 In case of Death

+In case of death, please donate all usable organs.
+Turn the rest of the carcass into a diamond, hopefully pink tinted, at least 2 carat, and set it into a pendant for my youngest sister to wear.
+Hopefully, it will bring her good karma due to the post-humous organ donations.

+Please, no funeral.
+Just don't tell anyone that I am dead.

+---